Biden sending 1,500 troops for Mexico border migrant surge

 They will also open centers outside the United States for people fleeing violence and poverty to apply to fly in legally and settle in the United States, Spain or Canada.
 The first processing centers will open in Guatemala and Colombia, with others expected to follow.

-Associated Press writers Zeke Miller and Michael Balsamo contributed to this report.
+Associated Press writers Zeke Miller, Rebecca Santana and Michael Balsamo contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.